DUNE/p3s/documents/src/JOB.md

 as described below.

 ### Get the software

-If not already done so, install p3s software at the location of your choice simply by cloning the content from GitHub
+If not already done so, install p3s software at the location of your choice simply by cloning the content from GitHub (you must be on an interactive node at CERN)

 ```
 git clone https://github.com/DUNE/p3s.git
 ```

 After you run this, your current directory will contain a subdirectory **p3s**.
 This subdirectory will in turn contain a number of subdirectories, and the one of immediate interest now is **p3s/clients**.